scipion-chem/docs/docs/plugins/rosetta/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In order to use this plugin, you need to install first :ref:`pwchem-index`.

 B) Installation steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. include:: ../../templates/plugins/installation/installation-steps.rst
 .. include:: ../../templates/plugins/installation/only-devel.rst

-|

 ==========================================
 Protocols
 ==========================================

-- :ref:`rosetta-Receptor_Preparation`: prepares an ``AtomStruct`` object containing a protein file for docking.
+- :ref:`rosetta-receptor-preparation`: Prepares an ``AtomStruct`` object containing a protein file for docking.
-- :ref:`rosetta-DARC_Docking`: follows the `DARC <https://pubmed.ncbi.nlm.nih.gov/26181386/>`_ docking procedure.
+- :ref:`rosetta-DARC-docking`: Follows the `DARC <https://pubmed.ncbi.nlm.nih.gov/26181386/>`_ docking procedure.
-- :ref:`rosetta-Electronic_Map_Modelling`: generates a set of possible atomic structures which fit an electronic density map.
+- :ref:`rosetta-electronic-map-modelling`: Generates a set of possible atomic structures which fit an electronic density map.
 The protocol has been integrated as the first step for a `global and local Cryo-EM map quality assessment <https://www.sciencedirect.com/science/article/pii/S0969212618303642?via%3Dihub>`_.